If you’re not sleeping on the right mattress for you, it might be time to start shopping for a new mattress that supports you better

 Best mattress for teens

-First, what size?
+- First, what size?
 To answer this, consider the age of the teen and how much s/he has grown.
 You don’t want to invest in a new twin mattress for your 13-year old, only to find they’ve outgrown it in a year or two.
-Bumping up for the larger mattress is likely the most economical option, so he suggests a full XL or queen mattress.
+Bumping up for the larger mattress is likely the most economical option, so a full XL or queen mattress are smart choices.

 Best mattress for couples

-Being blissful together is much easier out of bed than in bed, at least according to the Better Sleep Council.
-It found that one in three Americans say that their partner’s sleep problems have a negative impact of their own quality of sleep.
+Being blissful together is much easier out of bed than in bed, at least according to some mattress experts.
+One in three Americans say that their partner’s sleep problems have a negative impact on their own quality of sleep.
 Before you head for separate bedrooms, consider a change in your mattress choice.
-Twosomes shouldn’t sleep in a bed smaller than queen size in order to give each partner a bit of elbowroom.
+Twosomes shouldn’t sleep in a bed smaller than queen size in order to give each partner a bit of elbow room.
 If you can accommodate a king-sized bed, that’s even better.
-Make sure you have room around it to making getting in and out of bed easy and unencumbered.
+Make sure you have room around it to make getting in and out of bed easy and unencumbered.
 (You’ll also have to make sure you can get a king or queen mattress into the room, taking in considered door frame heights and any stairs.)